estorrs/Tangram/README.md

 Single cell data needs to be in a Scanpy .h5ad object.
 To convert a Seurat .RDS object to a .h5ad object follow this [example](https://mojaveazure.github.io/seurat-disk/articles/convert-anndata.html)

+By default the wrapper will check if a GPU is available on your machine, if so it will run on said GPU, otherwise it will automatically run on the CPU.
+Note that if no GPU is available, running with CPU is 1-2 orders of magnitude slower than runtime with a GPU.

 General Usage
 -------------